My Kids Are Lazy

 Back to Saturday.

 By noon I had built a jig for a project I am working on, washed a couple of loads of laundry and hung one load out to dry, picked up some of the usual kid detritus that generally litters our house and worked on a new website for my woodworking business.
 In that time my kids had asked me to get them drinks, make them breakfast and lunch and do other things for them that they were perfectly capable of doing themselves.
 They had also generally rejected my requests to do some cleaning up around the house.

 So by the time I was making my lunch and one of my daughters came into the kitchen to ask if I could get her a drink – when she was standing beside the fridge I started wondering why my kids are so lazy.
 Shortly after that I started wondering if they were lazy or if I am a workaholic.

 I don’t remember if I had specific chores to do when I was their age.
 I definitely did by the time I was a teenager.
-I know I was around 13 or 14 when my mum told me if I wanted clean clothes every week I was going to have to start doing my own laundry.
-As a single parent it was one of the household tasks she was able to pass on to us and make some more time for herself and for us.
+My mum told me when I was around 13 or 14 that if I wanted clean clothes I was going to have to start doing my own laundry.
+As a single parent it was a household tasks she was able to pass on to us to make some more time for herself and us.